mimi-netizen/Steghub-DevOps_CloudComputing/Project 16 Automate Infrastructure With IAC using Terraform Part 1/5. Project/Step 4.md

 # Introducing `variables.tf` & `terraform.tfvars`

-Instead of havng a long lisf of variables in main.tf file, we can actually make our code a lot more readable and better structured by moving out some parts of the configuration content to other files.
+Instead of having a long list of variables in main.tf file, we can actually make our code a lot more readable and better structured by moving out some parts of the configuration content to other files.

 - We will put all variable declarations in a separate file